By Jim Dickrell, editor Dairy Today

 The Holstein Association's supply management plan was also mentioned by several speakers.
 But more questions must first be answered before producers pursue legislation to implement it, notes Ray Souza, President of the Board of Director of Western United Dairymen.
 And Bouma's group flatly opposes supply management.

-If there was one area of agreement, it was that the increase in the importation of milk protein concentrates is not the reason for the milk price crisis.
+If there was one area of agreement, it was that the increase in the importation of milk protein concentrates is to blame for the crisis.
 USDA's Miller says MPC imports are up about 3% in the first five months of 2009.
 But all such protein imports—MPCs, casein and caseinates are down 16.7%.
 MPCs, says Miller, are not a significant cause of the current price crisis.

 NMPF's Wakefield agrees, saying "imports are not the cause of the problems we are facing.
 Stepping blindly back from active engagement in trade and from the global market would do more to harm the future prospects for our industry than to help them,” he says.